Asset-centric Threat Modeling for AI-based Systems: Abstract

 \section{Abstract}

 Threat modeling is a popular method to securely develop systems by achieving awareness of potential areas of future damage caused by adversaries.
-The benefit of threat modeling lies in its ability to indicate areas of concern, paving the way to consider mitigation during the design stage.
 However, threat modeling for systems relying on Artificial Intelligence is still not well explored.
 While conventional threat modeling methods and tools did not address AI-related threats, research on this amalgamation still lacks solutions capable of guiding and automating the process, as well as providing evidence that the methods hold up in practice.
-To evaluate that the work at hand is able to guide and automatically identify AI-related threats during the architecture definition stage, several experts were tasked to create a threat model of an AI system designed in the healthcare domain.
-The usability of the solution was well-perceived, and the results indicate that it is effective for threat identification.
+Consequently, this paper presents \sol{}, an approach and tool providing guidance and automation to model AI-related assets, threats, countermeasures, and quantify residual risks.
+To evaluate the practicality of the approach, participants were tasked to recreate a threat model developed by cybersecurity experts of an AI-based healthcare platform.
+Secondly, the approach was used to identify and discuss strategic risks in an LLM-based application through a case study.
+Overall, the solution's usability was well-perceived and effectively supports threat identification and risk discussion.